Skrill Wallet

 7. The customer selects the Skrill Wallet method.

-9. The payment platform performs the internal purchase request processing and sends it to the Skrill Wallet service.
+9. The payment platform processes the request and sends it to the Skrill Wallet service.

-10. The purchase request is processed on the Skrill Wallet service side.
+10. The request is processed on the Skrill Wallet service side.

-13. The customer is redirected to the Skrill Wallet website.
+13. The customer is redirected to the Skrill Wallet service.

-15. The payment is processed on the Skrill Wallet side.
+15. The purchase is processed in the Skrill Wallet service.

-16. The result is displayed to the customer on the Skrill Wallet website.
+16. The result information is displayed to the customer in the Skrill Wallet service.

 17. The customer is redirected to Payment Page.

-18. The Skrill Wallet service sends the result notification to the payment platform.
+18. The Skrill Wallet service sends a notification about the result to the payment platform.

 Request format